prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 The Defence to the Application for the determination of damages shall contain :

-   (a) the names of  the unsuccessful party and of that party ’s representative ;
+   (a) the names of  the unsuccessful party and of that party 's representative ;

    (b) postal and electronic addresses for service on the unsuccessful party and the names and addresses of the persons authorised to accept service ;